Children in foster care have special health care needs. Before foster care, most of these children lived with families that suffered from:

 - Not listening to the child care provider

-Here are some steps foster parents or kin can take to help the child make a successful transition into the child care program:
+Here are some steps foster parents can take to help the child make a successful transition into the child care program:

 - Visit the program with the child, before she begins attending.